basp-group/SARA-adaptive-PPD/README.md

 # SARA-adaptive-ppd

-This repository contains a set of MATLAB scripts associated with the following publication:
+The current branch (`master`) contains a set of MATLAB scripts, published as an evolution to the codes originally published for the approach described in

 > A. Onose, A. Dabbech and Y. Wiaux, [An accelerated splitting algorithm for radio-interferometric imaging: when natural and uniform weighting meet](http://dx.doi.org/10.1093/mnras/stx755), *Mon.
 Not.
 Roy.
 Astron.
 Soc.*, 469(1):938-949, 2017.

+The version of the codes released when the paper was published are available on the `v0` branch.

 **Setup**: if needed, configure the paths in `minimalist_script.m` before running.